-We’re now in that lovely little bubble between Christmas and New Year when there’s not much to be done except kick back and relax, and wait for the festivities to begin all over again on December 31.
-You might be tempted to sit around binging on Netflix boxsets (and who could blame you?), but we’re here to suggest adding in a little something extra to your day, to make the most of your precious time off and ensure that you’re looking and feeling fresh for 2019.
+We’re now in that lovely little bubble of Autumn lazy days.
+You might be tempted to sit around binging on Netflix boxsets (and who could blame you?), but we’re here to suggest adding in a little something extra to your day, to make the most of your precious time off and ensure that you’re looking and feeling fresh.

 Allow us to introduce, the at-home facial…